MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

----
-lab:
-    title: '06 - Implement Traffic Management'
-    module: 'Module 06 - Network Traffic Management'
----

 # Lab 06 - Implement Traffic Management
-# Student lab manual

 ## Lab scenario

-You were tasked with testing managing network traffic targeting Azure virtual machines in the hub and spoke network topology, which Contoso considers implementing in its Azure environment (instead of creating the mesh topology, which you tested in the previous lab).
+You were tasked with testing managing network traffic targeting Azure virtual machines in the hub and spoke network topology, which Contoso is considering implementing in its Azure environment (instead of creating the mesh topology, which you tested in the previous lab).
 This testing needs to include implementing connectivity between spokes by relying on user defined routes that force traffic to flow via the hub, as well as traffic distribution across virtual machines by using layer 4 and layer 7 load balancers.
 For this purpose, you intend to use Azure Load Balancer (layer 4) and Azure Application Gateway (layer 7).

->**Note**: This lab, by default, requires total of 8 vCPUs available in the Standard_Dsv3 series in the region you choose for deployment, since it involves deployment of four Azure VMs of Standard_D2s_v3 SKU.
-If your students are using trial accounts, with the limit of 4 vCPUs, you can use a VM size that requires only one vCPU (such as Standard_B1s).

-## Objectives
+## Lab objectives
 In this lab, you will complete the following tasks:
 + Task 1: Provision the lab environment
 + Task 2: Configure the hub and spoke network topology
-+ Task 3: Test transitivity of virtual network peering
++ Task 3: Test the transitivity of virtual network peering
 + Task 4: Configure routing in the hub and spoke topology
 + Task 5: Implement Azure Load Balancer
 + Task 6: Implement Azure Application Gateway